trimcao/sdcnd-p2-traffic-signs-classifier/project2-writeup.md

 ####2.
 Exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here is a bar chart showing the number of samples for different traffic signs.

-![alt text][]
+![alt_text][sample_hist]

+It is clear that many sign types do not have many samples.
+This shows a need for augmenting images.

 ###Design and Test a Model Architecture